 What is the difference in an internal control and a process?
-Most accounting directions do not clearly define what a control is.
-So it can be difficult to sift through a thick accounting manual and identify key controls.
-Below, I help you distinguish between controls and processes.
-Why?
-So you can see the controls that are relevant to your audit.
+Most company accounting manuals do not clearly define what a control is.
+The result: it can be difficult to identify a company’s key controls.
+As a result, some auditors incorrectly identify processes as internal controls in their walkthrough documentation.
+Below, I help you distinguish between controls and processes so you won’t make this mistake.

 As you perform your annual walkthroughs, you determine if the company’s internal controls are designed properly and if they are implemented.
 But what are internal controls?
 And how do they differ from processes?

-Processes are the primary actions performed by accounting personnel.
-For example, a cashier receives payments and places them in a cash drawer.
+Processes are the actions performed by accounting personnel that are not controls.
+For example, a cashier receives payments.

-Controls are the actions that ensure accuracy and safety.
-A business can receive payments without controls.
-But monies might be stolen or amounts might be recorded incorrectly.
-In short, accounting controls lessen misstatements in the financial statements.
+Controls, on the other hand, are the actions that ensure safety and accuracy.
+For example, the cashier might restrictively endorse a check For Deposit Only and create a receipt.
+These are controls.
+A business can, however, receive payments without controls.
+But if they do, monies might be stolen or recorded incorrectly.
+In short, accounting controls (or internal controls) lessen misstatements in the financial statements and theft.

 In performing risk assessment, you consider whether an account balance or transaction might be misstated, whether by error or fraud.
 And how do you do this?
 By performing certain procedures such as reviewing the internal control system.
 This is why it’s important to know what the key controls are.